awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 To achieve this, Mountpoint does not implement all the features of a POSIX file system that may affect compatibility with your application.

 This documentation enumerates some examples of what error messages may look like when trying to perform unsupported operations.
 Please also take a look at Mountpoint's [semantics documentation](doc/SEMANTICS.md) for more more detailed information on the decisions and tradeoffs made.
+This troubleshooting page is based on release Mountpoint-s3 v1.4.0 .Versions earlier to that might not have same error logging.

 ## Random Write